Tonadeleon/Regression-Projects/README.md

         School Project.
 First dummy regression project.
 Teacher designed this assignment to be a failed regression model in order to teach             main principles.
 Model is later used in Theory assignment to look for key aspects on getting a better regression model.

 All of these projects are of my own making.
 I wrote every insight and line of code in RStudio.
 If you want to take a look at the coding behind, go to the .Rmd files in the above folders.
-Pnly the first 5 analyses have a rendered html link, but you can read them in their respective folders' .md files. <br><br>
+Only the first 5 analyses have a rendered html links to them, but you can read their github version in their respective .md files. <br><br>
 Thanks for reading!
 I hope you enjoyed it.